 In rare occasions, we may broadcast or stream live media on our websites.
 This content will not meet certain WCAG 2.1 criteria due to its incompatibility with some assistive technologies and lack of captions, subtitles and other alternatives.
 This type of content is exempt from the accessibility regulations under Reg 4(2)(c).

 Maps on these websites are not AA accessible but they are not used for navigational purposes and are therefore exempt under Reg 4(2)(d).

 Third party content and technologies

-Some types of content and technology used on these websites are provided by third party distributors (like YouTube or social media sites).
+Some types of content and technology used on these websites are provided by third party distributors (like YouTube, Opinion Stage or social media sites).
 We have not paid for, developed, nor controlled these services at any time; therefore, we are not liable for their accessibility compliance under Reg 4(2)(e).

 The heritage collections composed of digitised mediums delivered by these websites fall into the accessibility regulation’s description of a heritage collection under Reg 4(3)(c); therefore, the collections are exempt under Reg 4(2)(f).